Communication that doesn't make "obvious" a battle

 If you have understood the gist of this article from the previous section, please read to the end

-For example, let's say an alert goes off on the infrastructure side of the web server.
+For example, let's say an alert is triggered on the infrastructure side regarding a web server.

-Person A asks Person B to take action and asks, "Can you check the logs?"
-So, what should Person B check?
+Person A asks Person B to "check the logs."
+So, what should Person B look at?

-Let's say that Person B, following instructions, checked the access log.
-He output the number of requests for the last 30 minutes.
-He reported this to Person A, who asked, "Is that all?
-Have you looked into it in more detail?"
-Does this mean that Person B did not investigate enough?
+Let's say Person B, as instructed, checked the access logs.
+They initially outputted the number of requests for the last 30 minutes.
+When they reported this to Person A, they were asked, "Is that all?
+Did you investigate further?"Was Person B's investigation insufficient?

-(Note: This conversation is fictional.
-In the real Beyond, we ask questions more gently.)
+(※This conversation is fictional.
+In the actual Beyond, the question would be asked more gently.)

 The answer is of course no